aljimenez2/MercadolibreApp/README.md

 ## Available Scripts

-In the project directory Mercadolibre and Api, you can run:
+In the project directory Mercadolibre and Api
+Go inside each folder and run:

 ### `npm install`